Kenny-Jolley/Graphene/README.md

 Report any bugs/issues to shekhawat.ashivni@gmail.com

+Graphite script can be additionally cited as:
+* Ben Maerz, Kenny Jolley,  Carbon 2017  TO BE SUBMITTED SHORTLY

 # Prerequisites

 The provided code is in the python language.
 It assumes that [NumPy](http://www.numpy.org/), [SciPy](http://www.scipy.org/), and ASE (https://wiki.fysik.dtu.dk/ase/) are installed